 I opted to add a big spoonful of peanut butter to help it blend up nicely and amplify that peanutty taste a little bit.
 Pure, luscious goodness!
 I was eating it by the spoooonful.
 And while I love a good nut butter…I love a great chocolate cup filled with nut butter even MORE.

-I melted some of my favorite coconut sugar sweetened dark chocolate, swirled it into the bottom of a lined muffin pan, filled with nut butter, more chocolate on top…and voila, dessert is served :) I’ve been munching on these delicious cups every day, and they’re SO good.
+I melted some of my favorite coconut sugar sweetened dark chocolate.
+Then I swirled it into the bottom of a lined muffin pan, filled with nut butter, added more chocolate on top… Voila, dessert is served :) I’ve been munching on these delicious cups every day, and they’re SO good.

 Baru Nut Butter